Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: The bi-analytic Ax-Lindemann theorem

-We will use the notions of special subvarieties defined in \cref{ss.inf-level-special-sv}.
+We will use the notions of special subvarieties given in \cref{defn.special-subvarieties-inf-level}.
 We also need the following definition of Zariski closures and analytic sets.

-\begin{definition}[Hodge/Hodge-Tate analytic closures and irreducible sets] \begin{itemize} \item for $A \subset |\mc{M}_{C}|$, the \emph{Hodge (resp.
-Hodge-Tate) analytic Zariski closure} of $A$ is the intersection of all pre-images of closed rigid analytic subvarieties\footnote{Here closed is for the diamond topology.
-Note that, in the minuscule case when $\mc{M}_{C}/K$ is a rigid analytic variety, a closed rigid analytic subvariety is Zariski-closed in the traditional sense: the topological space of the diamond is the same as the adic space, and thus the corresponding map of seminormal rigid analytic varieties is a proper monomorphism.} of $\mc{M}_{C}/K$ for any $K \leq G(\mbb{Q}_p) \times \mf{I}$ (resp. $K \leq G_b(\mbb{Q}_p) \times \mf{I}$) that contain $A$. \item an \emph{irreducible Hodge (resp.
-Hodge-Tate) analytic set} is a connected component of the preimage in $\mc{M}_{C}$ of an irreducible rigid analytic subvariety of $\mc{M}_{C}/K$ for $K \leq G(\mbb{Q}_p) \times \mf{I}$ (resp. $K \leq G_b(\mbb{Q}_p) \times \mf{I}$). \item A locally closed subdiamond of $\mc{M}_{C}$ is \emph{bi-analytic} if it is both an irreducible Hodge analytic set and an irreducible Hodge-Tate analytic set. \end{itemize} \end{definition}
+\begin{definition}[Hodge/Hodge-Tate analytic Zariski closures and irreducible sets] \begin{itemize} \item for $A \subset |\mc{M}_{C}|$, the \emph{Hodge (resp.
+Hodge-Tate) analytic Zariski closure} of $A$ is the intersection of all pre-images of closed rigid analytic subdiamonds\footnote{In everything that follows, a rigid analytic subdiamond of $\mc{M}_C/K$ refers to a rigid analytic subdiamond over $\Spd\+ C^{K}$, in the sense of \cref{defn:rigid-analytic-diamond}, and closed refers to the diamond topology (note that, since $C^K/L([\mu])$ is a finite extension, a diamond is rigid analytic over $C^K$ if and only it is rigid analytic over $L([\mu])$).
+In the minuscule case, $\mc{M}_{C}/K$ is the diamond associated to a smooth rigid analytic variety, and \cref{lemma.closed-rigid-analytic-subdiamonds-zariski-closed} says that a closed rigid analytic subdiamond of $\mc{M}_C/K$ is the same thing as a Zariski closed set in the traditional sense of rigid analytic geometry.} of $\mc{M}_{C}/K$, for any $K \leq G(\mbb{Q}_p) \times \mf{I}$ (resp. $K \leq G_b(\mbb{Q}_p) \times \mf{I}$) compact open, that contain $A$. \item an \emph{irreducible Hodge (resp.
+Hodge-Tate) analytic set} is a connected component of the preimage in $\mc{M}_{C}$ of an irreducible locally closed rigid analytic subdiamond of $\mc{M}_{C}/K$ for $K \leq G(\mbb{Q}_p) \times \mf{I}$ (resp. $K \leq G_b(\mbb{Q}_p) \times \mf{I}$) compact open. \item A locally closed subdiamond of $\mc{M}_{C}$ is \emph{bi-analytic} if it is both an irreducible Hodge analytic set and an irreducible Hodge-Tate analytic set. \end{itemize} \end{definition}